 42¼” h.
 52½” w.
 18” d.

-The front of this chest consists of recessed panels, six big square ones on the top and three taohuan panels at the bottom.
-Each square panel is decorated in the middle with a stylized floral medallion, with trailing floral design at each corner.
-The floral designs are in mineral colors of orange, blue, white touched with red and green.
-The taohuan panels are also decorated with similar floral design and colors.
-The framework separating all the decorated panels are painted like bamboo slats, colored green with bamboo-like cutouts sections painted orange.
-The green sections have floral motifs with gilded scrolling stems and stylized flower head in white.
-A set of panels on the top level , and one below act as doors to the interior storage space.
+There are six big square panels on the top and three narrow ones at the bottom.
+Each top panel has an orange background and decorates in the middle with a stylized floral medallion and trailing floriated design at each corner.
+The floral designs are in mineral colors of orange and blue on a green background, primary colors used before the mid-19th century.
+The bottom narrow panels have a green background and are decorated with similar floral design and colors.
+A set of panels in the middle of the top level and one set below act as doors to the interior storage space.
 The panels beside each set of doors are stationary.
 The doors swing open and shut on wooden pegs and can be lifted out by pivoting them to a 90-degree angle.